ToxikkModdingTeam/MutatH0r/readme.md

 SuperStingray
 ---
 [![YouTube](https://s.ytimg.com/yts/img/favicon_32-vfl8NGn4k.png)](https://youtu.be/ZvjHNeY2zy4?list=PL8ONLZo3lkynxM1w9N9orTT-EJEjoXCVC)
-Stingray plasma ball is reduced to 17 dmg/hit (from 35) but it has splash damage and knockback.
+Stingray plasma ball damage is reduced from 35 to 17, but it has splash damage, knockback, vertical levitation and charges the victim with 8 points of combo damage (per ball hit) that will be added to a beam-hit within the next 2 seconds.
-This allows you to climb up walls!
+The knockback and levitation of the balls allows you to climb up walls or set up your opponent for a finishing mid-air hit!
+All these values can be configured individually in the INI.

 <a name="Roq3t"/>
 Roq3t
 ---
-Direct rocket hits deal 120 damage, but any splash is reduced to 0.5x regular.
-Knockback is increased to 1.5x and self-damage is disabled.
+Splash is reduced to 75% regular, direct rocket hits still deal 100 damage.
+The reload time is increased from 1.0 to 1.1 seconds.
+Knockback on other players is decreased to 75%, but increased on yourself for better rocket jumping.
-All of that can be configured individually in the INI.
+All these values can be configured individually in the INI.

 <a name="RegenDecay"/>